-The truth behind the matter is this: Any given repair done on a BMW can be over twice as expensive as a similar repair on another car.
+The truth of the matter is this: Any given repair done on a BMW can be over twice as expensive as a similar repair on another car.
 So it boils down to this; if you plan to own a BMW out of warranty, you better have deep pockets.

-With that out of the way we can return to the subject at hand: Which one is more reliable?
-Unfortunately I was unable to find any concrete numbers regarding the reliability of these two, but after poking around BMW forums it seems as though the M3 is actually more reliable than the 335i.
+With that out of the way, we can return to the subject at hand: Which one is more reliable?
+Unfortunately, I was unable to find any concrete numbers regarding the reliability of these two, but after poking around BMW forums it seems as though the M3 is actually more reliable than the 335i.
 This surprised me since the M3 is borderline exotic, but I forgot to account for turbo reliability.
 It seems as though many of the 335i’s reliability issues stem from the twin turbo system.

 335i vs M3: Cost

-The E90/E92 M3 on the other hand, is quite a bit more expensive.
+The E90/E92 M3, on the other hand, is quite a bit more expensive.
 Prices range from $23k all the way up to $47k!
 So to put this in simpler terms, the M3 is about 2x the cost of a 335i.

 We discussed what you get for that cost.
-Basically you’re getting a slightly more aggressive body, nice suspension, nice brakes, and a kick ass engine.
+Basically, you’re getting a slightly more aggressive body, nice suspension, nice brakes, and a kick ass engine.
 But, is that all really worth $10-20K extra?
 Well, yes and no. Depending on how good of a deal you get, you can build a 335i to be faster than an M3.
 But, if you get a good deal on an M3, a 335i with the equivalent dollar amount in modifications won’t be able to keep up.

 So Which One is Better?

 So, there really isn’t a right or wrong answer for the 335i vs M3 debate.
 If you can afford an M3, I say go for it.
-But, if you can’t afford an M3, just pick up a 335i, and modify it a little bit.
-We all want the M3, but unfortunately its just not economically feasible for most of us.
+But, if you can’t afford an M3, just pick up a 335i and modify it a little bit.
+We all want the M3, but unfortunately, it’s just not economically feasible for most of us.